 Cesium Chloride for Cancer

 In order for cancer cells to survive and reproduce they have to maintain a high acidic pH – they do this by producing lactic acid as a byproduct of their anaerobic respiration.
-Cesium chloride is a powerful natural mineral that has the ability to penetrate the cancer cell and rapidly change its acidic pH to an alkaline pH of about 8.
-This destroys the enzyme systems of the cancer cell and does not allow it to reproduce or survive for long.
-This powerful, high pH therapy has had astounding successes with even progressed stage IV cancers.
+Cesium chloride is a powerful natural mineral that has the ability to penetrate the cells and change their acidic pH to an alkaline pH.
+This process can destroy the enzyme system of a cancer cell and halt it’s ability to reproduce.
+As evidenced by the numerous studies cited below, this powerful, high pH therapy has had astounding success in certain cancers.

 The pioneer of the Cesium therapy was the highly esteemed American physicist, Dr. Aubrey Keith Brewer (1893 – 1986).
 He was the chief of the National Bureau of Standards and Mass Spectrometer and Isotope Section and his main interest was in the behavior of cell membranes.
 He noted during his research that there were areas of the earth where the incidences of cancer were very low.
 In analyzing the foods from these regions, they were found to be extremely high in cesium and rubidium.
 The Hopi Indians have water that contains rubidium and potassium while the Hunzas of Northern Pakistan have water high in cesium and potassium.
 Through his research, he was able to prove that cesium chloride can penetrate cancer cells when other nutrients cannot.
 Following his research, many studies on humans have been carried out by H. Nieper in Hanover, Germany, and by H. Sartori in Washington, DC, as well as by a number of other physicians.
 On the whole, the results have been very good.